 Mr. Eckert is bound by certain standard restrictive covenants in favour of the Corporation, including non-disclosure, non-solicitation and non-competition provisions for a period of two (2) years following termination of employment.
 Mr. Eckert is not bound by the Corporation's Share Ownership Guidelines.
-Notwithstanding the foregoing, the Corporation will deduct 17.75% from the gross proceeds of any payment to be made to Mr. Eckert in respect of the exercise of the SARs to purchase shares on the open market on behalf of Mr. Eckert, which shares shall be held in trust by the Corporation for a period of twelve (12) months following the end of Mr. Eckert's employment.
+Notwithstanding the foregoing, the Corporation holds 5,017 common shares in trust that will only be released to Mr. Eckert twelve (12) months following the end of Mr. Eckert's employment.